jonnenauha/taigaconfigcreator/bin/README.txt

 TAIGA CONFIG CREATOR
 ====================
 This software was developed by Jonne Nauha (jonne.nauha@evocatici.com).
-Check Qt licence from LICENCE.txt as of rest of this software you are free to use it in any way, shape or form.

 Don't modify the files in templates folder or the parsing and creating of config files with your settings might fail.

 TEMPLATE CONFIGS TAG DESCRIPTION